kael-shipman/peekaygee/README.md

 ## Installation

-Since `peekaygee` is actually a composite of several different components, installation isn't quite as straightforward as I'd like.

-Since you're here, you're probably looking for an easy way to push packages that you've built locally to a remote server and have them slurped into that servers published indexes.
-Here's what you'll need to do:
+Since `peekaygee` is a client/server utility, you'll have to install it both locally and and on your remote package server.
+(If you're serving packages out of your local machine, it'll work just fine that way, too.)
+Here's what you need to do:

-1. Install `peekaygee` using your OS package manager (or by just places the source files in the right locations, though there are a few pesky dependencies to worry about).
+1. **Install `peekaygee` using your OS package manager** (or by just placing the source files in the right locations, though there are a few pesky dependencies to worry about).
 You can try my repo at https://packages.kaelshipman.me.
+Currently there are only debian packages available.
-2. On your local machine, add a configuration file (you'll probably want to use `~/.config/peekaygee/peekaygee.json`) that defines one or more remotes (see Config Options below for more details).
+2. **On your local machine, add a configuration file** (you'll probably want to use `~/.config/peekaygee/peekaygee.json`) that defines one or more remotes (see Config Options below for more details).
-3. On your server, install the `peekaygee-srvworker-*` package that matches the types of packages you want to server.
-For example, if you want to serve, debian packages, install `peekaygee-srvworker-deb`.
+3. **On your server, install the `peekaygee-srvworker-*` package that matches the types of packages you want to serve.** For example, if you want to serve, debian packages, install `peekaygee-srvworker-deb`.
 If no `srvworker` package is available for the types of packages you want to publish, consider writing one.
 See `Server Worker Interface` below.
-4. On your server, make sure you've got permissions set up correctly for managing and serving your archive.
-For example, if your archive is at `/srv/www/packages.my-site.com`, you'll probably want to do this: `sudo setfacl -Rm user:$USER:rwX,default:user:$USER:rwX /srv/www/packages.my-site.com && mkdir -p /srv/www/packages.my-site.com/webroot && sudo setfacl -Rm user:www-data:rX,default:user:www-data:rX /srv/www/packages.my-site.com/webroot`.
+4. **On your server, make sure you've got permissions set up correctly for managing and serving your archive.** For example, if your archive is at `/srv/www/packages.my-site.com`, you'll probably want to do this: `sudo setfacl -Rm user:$USER:rwX,default:user:$USER:rwX /srv/www/packages.my-site.com && mkdir -p /srv/www/packages.my-site.com/webroot && sudo setfacl -Rm user:www-data:rX,default:user:www-data:rX /srv/www/packages.my-site.com/webroot`.
 That will give your user read/write access to everything and the webserver user r access to the web root directory.

 ### Type-Specific Setup